 What To Pack for your Penang Trip

-Walking Shoes for Penang
+Walking Shoes

-Best Travel Camera to Photograph Penang
+Travel Camera

-Penang Weather-Appropriate Gear & Day Bag
+Penang Weather Gear & Day Bag

-The weather in Penang is often sunny, hot and humid!
+The weather in Penang is often sunny, hot and humid.
 Be prepared with sunscreen, a travel hat or umbrella for shade.

 Whether you travel with a backpack or a suitcase, you will certainly want a great day pack to organize all of your essential travel items.